JLBaggins/simple-index/README.md

 ```

 *Parameters:*
-`key` - either the key of the object to be removed, or a key object with properties key, objectStore and database.
+`key` - either the key of the object to be removed, or a key object with properties key, objectStoreName and databaseName.
 `objectStoreName` - the name of the objectStore to use
 `databaseName` - the name of the database to use
 `callback` - a callback function which expects an err string and success boolean

 Much like the `<get>` function, `<remove>` can be used with three options.
-Rather than returning data however, success will either be true if the data was succefully removed from the database or false if it wasn’t able to be removed (perhaps because it didn’t exist).
+Rather than returning data however, success will either be true if the data was succefully removed from the database or false if it wasn’t able to be removed.
+If the object was not in the database, success will still be true.

 ## Configuration
 ### Creating the simple-index.config.js file.